Super-NEAT-Bros/super-neat-bros/README.md

 We also hope at a high level this explore more into the generalization of models when using NEAT to play video games, and possibly explore into training a model to play more complex games like Kirby.

+We also hope to get a reasonable accuracy on the level detection.

 ## References